Hell in a Cell (2015): Aftermath

 On the October 26 episode of Raw, Paige continued to persuade Charlotte and Becky Lynch that she did not attack Natalya.
-While still not convinced, Charlotte and Becky allowed Paige to join them as PCB and faced Team Bella on that night in a losing effort.
-After the match, Paige attacked Charlotte and Becky, cementing her heel turn.
-On the November 2 episode of Raw, Paige defeated Becky, Sasha Banks and Brie Bella in a Fatal 4-Way match to determine the number one contender for the WWE Divas Championship.
+While still not convinced, Charlotte and Becky allowed Paige to join them as PCB and faced Team Bella (Alicia Fox, Nikki Bella, and Brie Bella) on that night in a losing effort.
+After the match, Paige attacked Charlotte and Lynch, cementing her heel turn.
+On the November 2 episode of Raw, Paige defeated Lynch, Sasha Banks, and Brie in a fatal four-way match to determine the number one contender for the WWE Divas Championship.

 After Hell in a Cell, Jack Swagger briefly feuded with Alberto Del Rio after confronting Zeb Colter about joining Del Rio.
-Swagger saved Neville, who was assaulted by Del Rio after a match but lost to Del Rio in a Chairs Match at TLC.
+Swagger saved Neville, who was assaulted by Del Rio after a match.

 Meanwhile, John Cena took a hiatus from wrestling to film the reality series American Grit.
-He returned on the December 28 episode of Raw and challenged Del Rio to a title match, which Cena won by disqualification after The League of Nations interfered.
-Cena then took more time off after undergoing shoulder surgery on January 7, 2016, but introduced Kalisto to challenge Del Rio in his stead.
-Kalisto defeated Del Rio for the US championship.
-Cena did not return full-time until the May 30 episode of Raw.
+He returned on the December 28 episode of Raw and challenged Del Rio to a title match, which Cena won by disqualification after The League of Nations (Sheamus and Rusev) interfered, but not the title.

 The 2015 Hell in a Cell was the final Hell in a Cell event held before the reintroduction of the brand extension in July 2016, in which WWE again split the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Along with this second brand split came brand-exclusive PPVs, and the 2016 event was held exclusively for the Raw brand.